Are you sure you're ready to do a Doctorate in France? To make sure you are properly prepared, we suggest you take a preparatory programme.

 Here are several initiatives that provide preparation for the Doctorate.

-FIER-DOC (French Innovative Experience in Research) is a pre-Doctorate programme that prepares future doctoral students for research.
-Set up by the N+i network, it is aimed at foreign students who have or are completing a Master's in engineering.
+FIER-DOC (French Innovative Experience in Research) is a programme that prepares future doctoral students for their thesis and their future occupation as researcher.
+Set up by the N+i network, it is aimed at foreign students who have or are completing a Master's in sciences, engineering science or technology.
 It is a two-month programme in research management followed by a 3-month internship in a laboratory.

 For a future doctoral student, there are two reasons for taking the FIER-DOC.
 It lets you become familiar with the research environment in France and with the work that you'll have to do during the Doctorate.
 It includes visits to companies, laboratories and seminars.
-The research internship tests your knowledge and skills alongside a researcher in a laboratory.
+The research internship tests your knowledge, skills and sense of independence in a laboratory that may offer to continue at thesis level.

 FIER-DOC organises two sessions per year: one in October and one in February.
 Check the N+i site for more information and to apply.